gellu/ZL-coding-standard/README.md

 		phpcs --config-set default_standard ZL

+5. Set `tab` character for indent instead of spaces

+		phpcs --config-set tab_width 4

-5. Go to `PHPStorm -> Preferences` and use search with phrase `code sniffer` to find `PHP Code Sniffer validation`.
+6. Go to `PHPStorm -> Preferences` and use search with phrase `code sniffer` to find `PHP Code Sniffer validation`.
 Set path to phpcs and choose `ZL` standard as current.
 Apply.

-6. Done :)
+7. Done :)